omarvlcst/posgrado/code/README.md

 <h3> Dependencies and Requirements for running the code w/o trouble: </h3>

 - cmake
 - Don't overrun in too many points for the integrator.
-In the file called "*size.for*", customize the array of points for the variables xd and thetad, so that they don't exceed the amount of memory left in your computer.
+In the file called "*size.for*", customize the array of points for the variables *xd* and *thetad*, so that they don't exceed the amount of memory left in your computer.